Toruń: Early modern period

-Throughout history, the city was home to notable personas, scholars and statesmen.
-In 1473, Nicolaus Copernicus was born, and, in 1501, Polish King John I Albert died in Toruń; his heart was buried inside St. John's Cathedral.
-In 1500, the Tuba Dei, which was the largest church bell in Poland at that time, was placed in the church of St. John the Baptist, and a bridge across the Vistula was built, which was the country's longest wooden bridge at that time.
+In 1473, Nicolaus Copernicus was born, and in 1501 Polish king John I Albert died in Toruń; his heart was buried in St. John's Cathedral.
+In 1500, the Tuba Dei, the largest church bell in Poland at the time, was installed at Toruń Cathedral, and a bridge across the Vistula was built, the country's longest wooden bridge at the time.
 In 1506, Toruń became a royal city of Poland.
 In 1528, the royal mint started operating in Toruń.
-In 1568, a gymnasium was founded, which after 1594 became one of the leading schools of northern Poland for the centuries to come.
-Also in 1594, the Toruń's first museum (Musaeum) was established at the school, beginning the city's museal traditions.
+In 1568, a gymnasium was founded, which after 1594 became one of the leading schools of northern Poland for centuries to come.
+Also in 1594, Toruń's first museum (Musaeum) was established at the school, beginning the city's museal traditions.
 A city of great wealth and influence, it enjoyed voting rights during the royal election period.
 Sejms of the Polish–Lithuanian Commonwealth were held in Toruń in 1576 and 1626.

 In 1557, during the Protestant Reformation, the city adopted Protestantism.
 Under Mayor Henryk Stroband (1586–1609), the city became centralized.
 Administrative power passed into the hands of the city council.
 In 1595, Jesuits arrived to promote the Counter-Reformation, taking control of St John's Church.
-The Protestant city officials tried to limit the influx of Catholics into the city, as Catholics (Jesuits and Dominican friars) already controlled most of the churches, leaving only St Mary's to Protestant citizens.
-In 1645, at a time when religious conflicts occurred in many other European countries and the disastrous Thirty Years' War was fought west of Poland, in Toruń, on the initiative of King Władysław IV Vasa, a three-month congress of European Catholics, Lutherans and Calvinists was held, known as Colloquium Charitativum; an important event in the history of interreligious dialogue.
+Protestant city officials tried to limit the influx of Catholics into the city, as Catholics (Jesuits and Dominican friars) already controlled most of the churches, leaving only St Mary's for Protestant citizens.
+In 1645, at a time when religious conflicts occurred in many other European countries and the disastrous Thirty Years' War was fought west of Poland, in Toruń, on the initiative of King Władysław IV Vasa, a three-month congress of European Catholics, Lutherans, and Calvinists was held, known as Colloquium Charitativum; an important event in the history of interreligious dialogue.

 During the Great Northern War (1700–21), the city was besieged by Swedish troops.
-The restoration of Augustus II the Strong as King of Poland was prepared in the city in the Treaty of Thorn (1709) by Russian Tsar Peter the Great.
-In the second half of the 17th century, tensions between Catholics and Protestants grew, similarly to religious wars throughout Europe.
+The restoration of Augustus II the Strong as King of Poland was prepared in the city in the Treaty of Thorn (1709) by the Russian tsar Peter the Great.
+In the second half of the 17th century, tensions between Catholics and Protestants grew.
 In the early 18th century about 50 percent of the populace, especially the gentry and middle class, were German-speaking Protestants, while the other 50 percent were Polish-speaking Roman Catholics.
 Protestant influence was subsequently pushed back after the Tumult of Thorn of 1724.